particle-iot/docs/src/content/hardware/power/power-supply-guide.md

 - The P2 does not have a built-in voltage regulator or PMIC.
 - It requires 3.3V at 500 mA.

+{{!-- BEGIN shared-blurb b7c36aca-bdfe-463c-b901-53a3aeec8ab0 --}}
+Power supply requirements:
+- 3.3V output
+- Maximum 5% voltage drop
+- 100 mV peak-to-peak ripple maximum
+- 500 mA minimum output current at 3.3V recommended for future compatibility
+- Maintain these values at no-load as well as maximum load
+{{!-- END shared-blurb --}}

+{{!-- BEGIN shared-blurb 356da82a-95ad-401e-a26b-216d120c45d9 --}}
+In some cases, it may be necessary to add a supervisory/reset IC, such as the Richtek RT9818C or SG Micro SGM809-RXN3L/TR:

+- If your power supply has a slew rate from 1.5V to 3.0V slower than 15 ms, a reset IC is required.
+- If your power supply at power off cannot be guaranteed to drop below 0.3V before powering back up, a reset IC required.

+See [supervisory reset](#supervisory-reset), below, for additional information.
+{{!-- END shared-blurb --}}

 ### Argon and Photon 2